 However, recognising our own spiritual nature (whatever that is) and trying to balance it, is no easier than trying to recognize balance in nature.
 It doesn't take long to realise that painting our soul with Yin‑Yang philosophy is all a bit dodgy.

 Fortunately, the message of the cross couldn't be simpler.
 The cross means 'love'.
 And there is nothing simpler, purer, or easier to understand, than love.
 Love is so pure, that it is purity itself.
 In fact God, is love.
 And love is simple, so simple that even a child can use it.
 Yet love is powerful.
 Love can destroy evil; evil in all its forms: hatred, envy, jealousy.
 This is why God is so powerful.
-(But you knew that already.)
+(You knew that already.)

 Merging the Yin-Yang with the cross implies that with balanced development of our spiritual nature, we can attain love.
 Most Christians would disagree with that philosophy, because Jesus taught us that good works just aren't enough to open those gates of heaven when we die.
 The only way to salvation from eternal damnation, is by accepting the love of God.

 The Yin-Yang Cross is an attempt to apply a non-religious philosophy to the Christian religion, but it just doesn't fit.
 Surfer-dragon-tribal crosses are all good fun, but they don't get us to heaven.